nuts-foundation/nuts-workshops/eOverdracht/1-service-registration.md

 #### FHIR Endpoint
 The FHIR endpoint is exposed by a FHIR server (or proxy that forwards requests to it) which additionally checks authentication/authorization.
-In test/development setups the *Nuts Demo EHR* application generally acts as proxy for the FHIR server, so replace `<external-fhir-address>` with the correct host/port so it can be reached by external EHRs.
+Replace `<external-fhir-address>` with the correct host/port, so it can be reached by external EHRs.
+In test/development setups *Nuts Demo EHR* could be used as proxy for the FHIR server.

 ```
-POST /internal/didman/v1/did/{did}/endpoint
+POST <internal-node-address>/internal/didman/v1/did/{did}/endpoint
 {
   "type": "fhir",
   "endpoint": "http://<external-fhir-address>/fhir",